 Anyone with three DUI convictions is permanently subject to a PAC (prohibited alcohol concentration) of .02 in Wisconsin, even if the convictions happened in other states.
 At any time after your third DUI, if you are caught driving with a BAC of .02 or higher you can be charged with Operating with a PAC, 4th Offense (felony charge).

 The penalties for a 3rd OWI charge in Dane County include:

 - 1-3 years required ignition interlock device in vehicle

 - 45 days to 1 year in jail

 - Legal BAC limit set at .02 for the rest of your life

 - Travel ban to Canada and problems traveling in the European Union

-Consequences increase significantly if your BAC was over .17 at the time of your 3rd DUI arrest in Wisconsin and if there was a minor in your vehicle you are now facing a felony charge with much more severe penalties.
-And if you refused a field sobriety test, police have the authority to revoke your license immediately for 1-3 years.
+Consequences increase significantly if your BAC was over .17 at the time of your 3rd DUI arrest in Wisconsin, and if there was a minor in your vehicle you face a felony charge with much more severe penalties.
+Worse yet, if you refused a field sobriety test police have the authority to revoke your license immediately for 1-3 years.

 Excessive BAC Escalator

 If you were arrested for a third DUI in Wisconsin with a BAC of .17 or higher, an Excessive BAC Escalator will be applied.
 This means that penalties will be doubled if your BAC was between .17 and .199, tripled if your BAC was between .20 and .2499, and quadrupled if it exceeded .25 BAC at the time of your arrest.